-The release of Ireland's 1926 census returns has been approved by the Irish Government, according to a statement by Heritage Minister Jimmy Deenihan on 9 March 2012 (see below).
-While there are still some hoops to jump through (not to mention some behind the scenes crossing of fingers), it is considered likely that the process to release this wonderful resource to the public will continue.
+The early release of Ireland's 1926 census returns was approved by the Irish Government, according to a statement by (then) Heritage Minister Jimmy Deenihan on 9 March 2012.

 With no sign of progress, concerns began to be expressed during the summer that the plan had stalled.
 Some were of the opinion that the issue of 'redaction' (see right hand column) was the likely cause of the delay and could possibly bring the entire plan to a standstill.

 On 1 November, Minister Deenihan assured representatives of the Council of Irish Genealogical Organisations (CIGO) that redaction was not an obstacle to the release of Ireland's 1926 census.
 He confirmed that he would still like to see the project on course for release in 2016.